 This is a widely distributed, North Atlantic seacoast species, common in NE North America, Greenland, Iceland (we think), Jan Mayen, Bjørnøya, N Fennoscandia, and NW European Russia.

 Puccinellia coarctata belongs to the complicated P. distans group where opinions differ very much about how many species should be recognized and where the species limits should run (as evident from the selected synonymy given above).
 European authors almost uniformly distinguished between the mainly inland P. distans (Jacq.)
 Parl. and the coastal P. capillaris (Lilj.)
-Jansen (= P. retroflexa (Curtis) Holmb.), and have related P. coarctata to the latter, either as a closely related species or as a race (ssp. borealis), following Holmberg's (1926) recognized the N Scandinavian plant of P. capillaris/retroflexa as a separate race, ssp. borealis.
+Jansen (= P. retroflexa (Curtis) Holmb.), and have related P. coarctata to the latter, either as a closely related species or as a race (ssp. borealis), following Holmberg's (1926) recognition of the N Scandinavian plant of P. capillaris/retroflexa as a separate race, ssp. borealis.
 Subsequent researchers have rather synonymised Holmberg's race with the NE North American P. coarctata, described from Newfoundland.
 This was more or less the accepted solution until North American authors merged several species under the W North American name P. nutkaënsis, probably based on molecular studies.
 This procedure was the one applied by Davis & Consaul (2007) for Flora of North America and by Elven in Lid & Lid (2005) for Norway (and Svalbard).
 However, a comparison made later between North Atlantic plants and the true Pacific P. nutkaënsis does not support this merger.
-We have therefore reverted to the Atlantic name P. coarctata, which certainly refers to our plant.
+We have therefore reverted to the Atlantic name P. coarctata, which certainly refers to our plant (see Elven et al. 2022).

 The occurrence of P. coarctata on Bjørnøya is not surprising.
 This is one of the most commonly found plants on seashores of the North Atlantic, reaching every small island without any problems.
 Its restriction northwards, i.e., why it has not (yet) been found on Spitsbergen, is probably its demands as concerns length of season and temperatures.
 Even if it is a hardy plant that reaches far north in Greenland and European Russia, and is present and well developed on Jan Mayen, the Bjørnøya plants flower late in the season and probably do not set seed every year.